I'm a writer, a life coach, and a former pre-school and kindergarten teacher. I have a master's degree in special education.

 Like so many of us, I overlooked non-verbal communication skills as a way to assert myself in the world.
 However, I soon discovered they're an important tool in our arsenal, allowing us to say so much without uttering a word.
-According to research conducted by Dr. Albert Mehrhabian, author of Silent Messages, communication is only 7 percent verbal and 93 percent non-verbal.
-The non-verbal part consists of 55 percent body language (facial expressions, gestures, posture) and 38 percent tone of voice.
+According to research conducted by Dr. Albert Mehrhabian, author of Silent Messages, communication is only 7% verbal and 93% non-verbal.
+The non-verbal part consists of 55% body language (facial expressions, gestures, posture) and 38% tone of voice.

 As the mother of a child with autism, I spent a lot of time reminding my son to make eye contact.
 Therefore, it's ironic that I was not using that skill myself to its full advantage.
-As I gained weight, grew older, and lost confidence, I unconsciously wanted to become less visible – to hide from view – and not get judged by others.
+As I gained weight, grew older, and lost confidence, I unconsciously wanted to become less visible, hide from view, and not get judged by others.
 Yet, that was a serious mistake because people think negatively of those who don't sustain eye contact.
 This is what the research shows:

-When you sustain eye contact, others see you as someone who feels good about herself – secure and confident.
+- When you sustain eye contact, others see you as someone who feels good about themselves—secure and confident.

 As I began to sustain eye contact with people, I saw instant results.
 People in stores gave me better service.
-My teenagers listened to me, and all my interactions – with family, friends, and strangers – were friendlier and more gratifying.
-Knowing I'd be making eye contact, I gave my appearance more attention—wearing makeup, styling my hair, putting on earrings and necklaces.
+My teenagers listened to me, and all my interactions with family, friends, and strangers were friendlier and more gratifying.
+Knowing I'd be making eye contact, I gave my appearance more attention—wearing makeup, styling my hair, and putting on earrings and necklaces.
 Now I was projecting more strength and confidence with my appearance as well as my eye contact, and people were responding favorably.